ashez73/f_approach/README.md

  - [ ] Ensure database functionality with multiple users acesssing the base in different time.
  - [ ] Relatively low complexity of state management does not warrant usage of Redux, yet I might give it a go to show capabillity in doing so.
  - [ ] Favicon.
 Come on, really  that's low priority task will you persecute me becuase of IT?

+### SPECIAL THANKS

+As usual: Create-React-App: an awesome library that provides webpack-babel functionality for you: go develop freestyle React instead of ploughing through npm:-)
+Thanks guys.